GfellerLab/MixMHC2pred/README.md

 # MixMHC2pred

 MixMHC2pred is a predictor of HLA class II ligands and epitopes.
-It is described in the publication (available [here](https://www.nature.com/articles/s41587-019-0289-6)):
+The new version 1.3 was expanded for predictions of phosphorylated HLA-II ligands (in the input file phosphorylated serine, threonine, and tyrosine are given by lowercase letters of the amino acid (i.e. s, t, y)).
+The original version 1.2 is described in the publication (available
+[here](https://www.nature.com/articles/s41587-019-0289-6)):
 Racle, J., et al. Robust prediction of HLA class II epitopes by deep motif deconvolution of immunopeptidomes. *Nat.
 Biotechnol.* 37, 1283–1286 (2019).